top of page

 • Modeling calm, present behavior

 Unlike “perfect parenting,” mindfulness is about presence and awareness, not perfection.
+It’s about being there, in the moment, with your child.

 Why Mindfulness Benefits Children